cocos/cocos-engine/EngineErrorMap.md

 ### 7212

-_ccsg.TMXTiledMap.initWithTMXFile(): Map not found.
+cc.TMXTiledMap.initWithTMXFile(): Map not found.
 Please check the filename.

 ### 7213

-_ccsg.TMXTiledMap.initWithXML(): Map not found.
+cc.TMXTiledMap.initWithXML(): Map not found.
 Please check the filename.

 ### 7214